 I'm thrilled that we've been able to team up with MSU to create an OutCasting bureau at Michigan State and offer you the opportunity to get involved.
 Straight allies, LGBTQ+, closeted or out — all are welcome.
-To get information, please read this page and the linked pages, watch the videos, and if you're interested, please contact us here or through our Facebook page.

 As I mentioned, OutCasters — our OutCasting youth participants — can be LGBTQ+ or straight allies.
 All are welcome.
 Straight allies have been an important part of OutCasting since the beginning of the show in 2011.
 All that's required is that you want to be part of the movement for LGBTQ equality.
 If you're LGBTQ+ but closeted (I was during my MSU years), that's OK, too; we can take steps to keep your identity private.
 If you prefer, you can work entirely behind the scenes.
 OutCasting is a safe space where you are not judged because of your sexuality or gender identity or expression.